pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-d3dkmt_wddm_3_1_caps.md

 ### -field NativeGpuFenceSupported

 Specifies whether the native GPU fence feature is supported by this GPU.
+For more information about the native GPU fence feature, see [Native GPU fence](https://docs.microsoft.com/windows-hardware/drivers/display/native-gpu-fence).

 ### -field Reserved